 A: In addition, of course, to regularly attending your classes, and following the assignments on the syllabus, an important action you can take is to meet with your instructor during office hours to follow up with any questions you maybe have after class.

 Q: I have a problem in a class.
-How do I contact the DAA to discuss it?
+How do I contact the CAO to discuss it?

-Q: I called and got an appointment to see the DAA about a problem concerning my class.
+Q: I called and got an appointment to see the CAO about a problem concerning my class.
 What should I do to prepare for the meeting?

 Q: I need to take a class this semester to make progress in my academic program, but it isn't on the schedule of classes.
 What do I do?